 Undoubtedly their creation required extraordinary skills of craftsmen and special tools.

-Researchers have long wondered over technologies used by the ancient people.
+Researchers have long wondered about technologies used by the ancient people.
 How, for example, did they make these tiny, microscopic engravings?

 In her "Catalogue of Engraved Gems" Gisela Richter writes that the technique of gem engraving was known to the Minoans.

-“It is important to known that only soft stones and metals can be worked free hand with cutting tools; the harder stones require the wheel technique,” she writes in her book.
+"It is important to know that only soft stones and metals can be worked for freehand with cutting tools; the harder stones require the wheel technique," she writes in her book.

 This technique was known to the Minoans "who learned it perhaps from the Babylonians, by whom it was practiced at least as early as 1500 BC.

 At the entrance to the Ideon Cave can be seen the altar cut in the rock.
-Image via Explore Crete
+Credit: Olaf Tausch - CC BY 3.0